Which Minnesota city is best for the broadest job market?

 The smartest Minnesota city comparison starts with intent rather than with brand.
 Minneapolis works best for large-city access, Saint Paul works best for calmer Twin Cities practicality, and Duluth works best for a smaller-city move with lake and outdoors orientation.

-Statewide coverage for Minnesota is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Minnesota helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 The current dataset positions Minneapolis as the strongest Minnesota city for the broadest job market.